TechWilli/TechWilli/README.md

 **I'm on my way to be a great programmer!**

 Who is William at his free time?
 Good question!
-In my free time I enjoy:
+In his free time he enjoys:
 - Watching movies and series (📺)
 - Reading books and japanese mangas (📚)
 - Listening to music (🎵)